NipunShrivats/React_tutorials/react_tutorials/src/Components/6_React_Hooks/About.md

 3. Not directly stored in component's state but calculated when needed.
 4. Helps to avoid duplicacy - keeeps state sikmpler and manageable.

+// Lifting State Up??

+1. It is a pattern in React where we move the State form "Child Component" to a comman "Parent Component", so that multiple child components can share and sync this state.

+2. It ensures that the state is manged at a higher level in the component hierarchy, allowing data to flow down as props.

+Use Case:-
+When we have 2 or more components that needs to share thge same state, you should lift the state up to their neerest common ancestor.
+Allowing the components to stay in sync and ensures the state is managed in a single place.

 <!-- ---------------------------- -->